-This program exists to enrich the academic experience of VMI's outstanding cadets through activities that encourage an affinity for intellectual inquiry and develop the capacity for sophisticated engagement of issues and problems, whether ethical, civic, or professional.
+The Institute Honors Program enriches the academic experience of VMI's outstanding cadets through activities that encourage an affinity for intellectual inquiry and develop the capacity for sophisticated engagement of issues and problems, whether ethical, civic, or professional.

-HN 100 Honors Forum
+- HN 100 – Honors Forum – every semester

-Senior Honors Project/Thesis
+- Senior Honors Project/Thesis (6 credits)